Theory 1 - Minimum mean square error

 Notice that the minimal MSE of

-This variable is a derived variable of
+This is a derived variable from

 The variable